Last updated on: July 16, 2025

 Understanding the effects of trauma

-Following this, the therapist will enlighten the patient about how trauma manifests, molds the mind, and interferes with the day-to-day functioning of the patient’s life.
+Following this, the therapist will enlighten the patient about how trauma manifests, moulds the mind, and interferes with the day-to-day functioning of the patient’s life.
 Once the patient understands the effect of trauma on the mind and body and has learned certain relaxation techniques, the therapist will encourage the patient to work on the relaxation techniques.

 The next step starts once the patient successfully deals with the memory of trauma by using relaxation techniques.
 Now, the therapist will take the patient’s history.
 The focus is to learn about the different incidences that have contributed to the patient’s trauma.
 During the discussion, the therapist will encourage the patient to use relaxation techniques.
 This helps keep the psychological impact of the past tolerating levels.